Does California Lemon Law Apply to Private Sales?

 Private sales don’t come with any written warranties or guarantees of the vehicle’s condition.
 Any issues that present themselves after the sale need to be fixed on your dime.

-Even if the seller says it’s in perfect shape, has nothing wrong with it, and has completed all necessary maintenance on time, it’s still up to you to have the car inspected before you purchase it.
+Even if the seller says the car is in perfect shape, has nothing wrong with it, and has completed all necessary maintenance on time, it’s still up to you to have the car inspected before you purchase it.

-Once the deal is done and the keys are in your hands, anything that’s wrong with the car falls into your hands.
+Once the deal is done and the keys are in your hands, you’re responsible for anything that’s wrong with the car.

 HERE’S HOW TO PROTECT YOURSELF FROM BUYING A LEMON WITH A PRIVATE SALE